Environmental, Social, and Governance Reporting Using SAP Profitability and Performance Management | IBM

 Your subscription will be delivered in English.
 You will find an unsubscribe link in every newsletter.
 You can manage your subscriptions or unsubscribe here.
 Refer to our IBM Privacy Statement for more information.

-For early adopters, at the time this article was written, SAP Sustainability Control Tower is a recent solution with a promising roadmap.
-It also includes SAP Profitability and Performance Management (PaPM) as an optional component.
+For early adopters (at the time this article was written), SAP Sustainability Control Tower is a recent solution with a great roadmap, and it contains SAP Profitability and Performance Management (PaPM) as an optional component.

 For more conservative customers, we recommend leveraging PaPM’s comprehensive capabilities to start sustainability reporting as it has more flexibility and use cases beyond ESG that help the business case value.

-As SAP Sustainability Control Tower develops, the step already done with SAP PaPM can be used to accelerate the SAP Sustainability Control Tower implementation.
+As SAP Sustainability Control Tower develops, the step already done with SAP PaPM will be leveraged to accelerate the SAP Sustainability Control Tower implementation.

 Learn all you need to know about the Corporate Sustainability Reporting Directive (CSRD), including compliance, reporting requirements, key dates and more.